DeanLemans/deanlemans.github.io/content/index.md

 # Hello!
 My name is Dean
 - I'm a software development student at [SintLucas](https://www.sintlucas.nl/)
-- I'm trying to become a indie game developer.
+- I'm trying to become a Indie Game Developer.
 - I mainly use the Godot game engine.

 ![me](avatar-2.jpg)